What Alaska is Doing for Safer Travel in 2020

 As we all embrace the new normal, how you ensure your health in your own communities will be the same for when you travel.

 - Add face masks to your Alaska packing list.
-Bring one for each day of travel, or plan to wash and reuse during your trip.
+Bring several or plan to wash and reuse during your trip.

-- Bring sanitizer wipes and clean personal items you handle often throughout the day (camera, phone, binoculars).
+- Bring sanitizer wipes to clean personal items you handle often throughout the day (camera, phone, binoculars).

-- Pay attention to helpful signs that measure social distance in public places.
+- Pay attention to helpful signs that list health protocols and measure social distance in public places.

 - Practice the standard of good hygiene by frequently washing your hands and not touching your face.